Retirement Home (Lodge) Visitors Policy

 Information Package for Visitors:

+In addition to current requirements as outlined in the MSAA- Covid-19 Guidance for Retirement Homes (June 26, 2023), we have implemented the following procedures below when a Retirement Home is not in an Outbreak.
 As part of the lodges' policy on visits during COVID-19 all visitors will be provided with this information package.
-Visitor procedures were based on the Ministry for Seniors and Accessibility COVID-19 Guidance Document for Retirement Homes in Ontario (March 29, 2023) and the MOH COVID-19 Guidance: LTCH/RH/CLS for PHUs (June 26, 2023) and the Memo from The Ministry for Seniors and Accessibility to Retirement Homes.
+Visitor procedures were based on the Ministry for Seniors and Accessibility COVID-19 Guidance Document for Retirement Homes in Ontario (June 26, 2023).

 Passive screening is required for any individual entering the retirement home.
 Passive screening means that those entering the setting review screening questions themselves, and there is no verification or attestation of screening required by staff (e.g., signage at entrances as a visual reminder not to enter if symptomatic).